memgraph/pymgclient/README.md

 ## Running the test suite

-Once mgclient is installed, you can run the test suite to verify it is working correctly.
+Once pymgclient is installed, you can run the test suite to verify it is working correctly.
 From the source directory, you can run:

 ```
 $ python3 -m pytest